Iripia/Python-Projects/README.md

-### To see the jupyter notebooks files with all rows and columns, click on the files named Complete data cleaning project and Complete visualization project.
-They cannot be previewed due to their large sizes.
+### To see the jupyter notebook file with all rows and columns, click on the file named Complete data cleaning project.
+It cannot be previewed due to its size.
 Thank you!